gavinmischler/bigbrain/README.md

 ### Installation

-bigbrain can be installed using pypi, either from the [website], or from teh command line:
+bigbrain can be installed using pypi, either from the [website], or from the command line:

 ```sh
 $ pip install bigbrain